wraith13/vscode-tips-and-tricks/README.md

 10. <a href="#task-runner">Task runner</a>
 11. <a href="#other-resources">Other Resources</a>

 > The key bindings below may or may not be accurate with the latest build.
-Check on the Default Keyboard shortcuts file.
+See [here](https://code.visualstudio.com/docs/customization/keybindings) for the latest keyboard shortcut reference.

 # Basics

-## Open command palette
+## Command Palatte

 Easy access to all commands available in VS Code.